-Karen Quarles is America Forward’s Government Affairs Director, where she is responsible for leading our Early Childhood, Early Learning, Higher Education and Appropriations policy and advocacy work, partnering on emerging policy issues (from juvenile justice to child welfare), and contributing to America Forward’s 2020 Presidential engagement effort: United to Move America Forward.
+Karen Quarles is America Forward’s Government Affairs Director, where she is responsible for leading our Higher Education and Appropriations policy and advocacy work and partnering on emerging policy issues (from juvenile justice to child welfare).

 Karen has spent more than twenty-five years in both the public and private sectors advancing public policy at all levels of government.